stefbez/the-book-club/README.md

 * Samsung Galaxy A40 - Samsung Browser, Safari, Chrome, Edge, Firefox, Opera

 Multiple screen sizes were tested using Chrome developer tools on the MacBook, including Moto G4, Galaxy S5, Pixel 2, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Desktop and 4K TV screens.

+The site appeared and behaved as expected when testing on all different browser sizes

 ### Testing Process